onecompiler/cheatsheets/jsonata.md

     "role": "Devops",
     "Salary": 300000
   }
-}*/
+} */

 ```
-We can write these kind of expressions using jsonata and also querying and extracting values.
+We can write these kind of expressions using jsonata and also query the data.